Clochette-AbsINThe/clochette/backend/docs/details.md

 # Details about the v2

+This file contains details about the v2 of the API.

 ## Transactions

 In v2, transactions are now split into two status, `pending` and `validated`.
 This is to allow the user to create a transaction and validate it at a later time.